 7. Fletcher Cox (DT) Salary: $17.1M

 Although the Eagles were ousted by the New Orleans Saints in the divisional round of the playoffs, the Eagles did well this season thanks in part to the play of Fletcher Cox.
 Cox, who has now been elected to four Pro Bowls during his career, finished the season with 10.5 sacks and 46 tackles.

 6. Von Miller (OLB) Salary: $19.02M

 - Team: Denver Broncos

 - Contract Terms: 6 years, $114.1 million

-Von Miller has been in the NFL for seven years.
-He was elected to the Pro Bowl six of those years — just seven other Broncos have ever been to six — and he’s the first Bronco in history to record six double-digit-sack seasons.
-The former Super Bowl MVP finished 2017 with 10 sacks and 51 tackles.
+Von Miller has been in the NFL for eight years.
+He’s now been elected to the Pro Bowl seven of those years and he’s the first Bronco in history to record six double-digit-sack seasons.
+The 29-year-old finished the 2018 season with 14.5 sacks and 29 tackles.